-If He had failed, all of these Old Testament saints who were in heaven on credit would have had to leave the heavenly places.
-For the Lamb was slain from the foundation of the world according to the eternal purpose of God.
+If He had failed, all of these Old Testament saints who were in heaven on credit must have left the heavenly places.
+For the Lamb was slain from the foundation of the world in a Divine purpose.
 Now the deed is done.
 One great shout came form His lips.
-In a loud voice came one word tetelesti!
+In a loud voice came one word -tetelesti!
 We need three to translate it in English.
 "It is finished!"
 Done!
 Complete!
 In His hands and feet, are the scars representing all of my sins and your sins.
 At the right hand of God exalted is the Man of Nazareth.